Revisiting Quantum Stabilization of the Radion in Randall-Sundrum Model: Randall-Sundrum-1 Model in the Interval Picture

 \section{Randall-Sundrum-1 Model in the Interval Picture}

 Consider a 5D spacetime given as an interval along the 5th dimension $y$, $0\leq y\leq r$, that has boundaries at $y=0$ and $y=r$.
-The bulk contains a negative bulk cosmological constant, $\Lambda=-\frac{1}{2}d(d+1)k^2M^3$.
+The bulk has a negative bulk cosmological constant, $\Lambda=-\frac{1}{2}d(d+1)k^2M^3$.
 The boundary at $y=0$ (called `positive boundary') has a fine-tuned positive tension, $V_{\rm UV}=d\, k\,M^3$, and the boundary at $y=r$ (called `negative boundary') has a fine-tuned negative tension, $V_{\rm IR}=-d\, k\,M^3$.
-Here, $d$ is the dimension of space, with $d=3$ corresponding to our case.
+Here, $d$ denotes the dimension of space, with $d=3$ corresponding to our case.

 The action for the gravity part is given by \footnote{ In this paper, we neglect boundary-localized curvatures. }